ohylli/mashup-otto/README.md

 ## How it works

 - a HTTP server starts with node index.js
-- it tries to establish connection with a local mongodb data base called mashup.
+- it tries to establish connection with a  mongodb data base called mashup.
 If it fails the application aborts.
 - the mongodb url is in a variable called dbUrl in index.js
 - HTTP request to localhost:9000 returns the apps front page.
 - The front page uses a Ajax http request to get the actual data.